Find out more

 Learn about the Equiculture course and how you can access the Nillumbik discount.

 Learn more about this incentive to help address land degradation, improve your property and protect and enhance biodiversity.

 Find out about grants and funding opportunities offered by other local, state and federal bodies and organisations at the Nillumbik Grants Hub

 Learn more about Farm, Sustainable Agricultural and Trust for Nature rebates to assist landowners manage the natural environment on their properties.

 Walk, ride or cycle along the extensive network of trails in Nillumbik.

-There are more than 100 parks in Nillumbik which offer a wonderful opportunity to experience our beautiful natural environment.
 Find your nearest park, reserve or playground using an interactive map of Nillumbik.

 The State Government provides a range of information about green wedges.
 This information is general and not specific to Nillumbik: